Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in Creative Writing and English.

 Big News in a Small Town

 The murder of Joseph and Edward Hooker was the worst murder ever committed in the tiny Village of New London, and it happened because of rumors.
 They lost most of their land, and then lost their lives because of the money they received and rumors that the money was kept in their house.
 Even though the rumors that caused their murderers to kill them proved to be mostly false, people continue to spread rumors about the Hooker brothers even to this day.
-Even after forty years, no one in New London can forget the tragic murder that took place in their village.
+Even after 40 years, no one in New London can forget the tragic murder that took place in their village.
 The story of the Hooker brothers will remain a legend for generations to come.

 I originally wrote this paper in 2006 for a high school English assignment about local urban legends.
 It has been updated to reflect that these events happened about forty years ago, rather than thirty.
 The black and white photos were from The Ashland Times-Gazette, Jan.
 21 1974 edition, which was provided to me by the New London Historical Society.
 I took the color photos of the house when I visited in 2006.
 I tried to find the house again several years later but couldn’t find it.
 I’m not sure if it has been torn down, or if I simply forgot the exact location near the reservoir.
 I no longer live in this area.